splunk/splunk-sdk-php/README.md

 * For MAMP, the document root is located at: `/Applications/MAMP/htdocs/`
 * For XAMPP, the document root is location at: `C:\xampp\htdocs\`

+Finally, copy `settings.default.php` in the `examples` directory to `settings.local.php` and update it with your Splunk server's credentials.

 Then you should be able to access the SDK examples via a URL similar to:

 	http://localhost:8888/splunk-sdk-php/examples/index.php